membrane/monitor/com.predic8.membrane.core/examples/router/loadbalancer-session-3/README.txt

 4. Open the URL http://localhost:9000/admin/

 5. Click on the "Load Balancing" tab.
+Click on "Default", and on the next page again on "Default".

 6. Nodes are identified by host name and port.
 Fill in the formular with "localhost" as host and 4000 as port and press "Add Node".